How much do you know about substance use disorders?

 Can drug addiction be treated?

 Substance use disorder can’t be cured, but it is treatable.
 While people who have recovered from an addiction are at risk for relapse for years and maybe for the rest of their lives, many people do stay clean and sober in the long-run.
 A person with an addiction can go on to live an amazing life.

 Research shows that the best treatment for addiction is all-encompassing.
 It must be tailored to each individual and target co-occurring medical, psychiatric, and social problems, just as it targets recovery from drugs.
 There are medications that can help with opiate and alcohol problems, but learning coping skills and making life changes is key.
-The addict needs to rewrite their story.
+The addict needs to rewrite their life story.
 This is a long journey.

-If you or someone you care about has a drug problem, it’s important you look for help.
+If you or someone you care about has an addiction, it’s important you look for help.
 There are many recovery resources available.
 Consider joining a community support group like a twelve-step program, contacting your local mental health care facility or hospital, or calling 1-800-662-HELP (4357).
 State facilities often have free services available for the treatment of substance abuse.
 Check online to learn more about residential rehabs and other resources in your area.
 The Salvation Army often has a free program.
 Also, talk to your doctor about medications that can be helpful for addiction.
 The important thing is that you don’t give up.

 For help if you or a loved one feels suicidal, call 1-800-273-TALK (8255).
 You can also visit the SAMHSA website.

 You or someone you know struggling with substance abuse issues?
 Check out the following articles: